slagtermaarten/MDL2Latex/README.md

 Instructions
 ------------
-Simply edit the .psc-file path in the first line of the Makefile and run `make`
+Edit the `Makefile` inside of the root folder and change the PSCfile variable to the filepath of the the .psc (MDL model) file you want to convert.
+N.B. exclude .psc file extension!
+Then run `make`

 ## Fractions in propensities ##
 If the propensities in your functions contain fractions, place them in the beginnning of the propensity definition.
 Only this way, they will be rendered correctly